 Recommendations

-The Crime sensibilities displayed in Me, Gangster are unparalleled, the emotional payoff of the 1928 classic is what fans crave in similar titles.
+The Action sensibilities displayed in Me, Gangster are unparalleled, the emotional payoff of the 1928 classic is what fans crave in similar titles.
 Our criteria for this list were simple: only the most nuanced performance and relevant titles.

 The cultural footprint of Me, Gangster in United States to define the very concept of nuanced performance in modern film.

-The influence of Raoul Walsh in Me, Gangster can be felt in the way modern Crime films handle nuanced performance.
+The influence of Raoul Walsh in Me, Gangster can be felt in the way modern Action films handle nuanced performance.
 From the specific lighting choices to the pacing, this 1928 release set a high bar for atmospheric immersion.

 Dir: Raoul Walsh